gourmetjs/gourmet-ssr/docs/tutorial-6.md

 ### Working directory

-We will clone the GitHub repo of this app into the working directory at `~/work/news-ssr`.
+We will clone the GitHub repo of the News App into the working directory at `~/work/news-ssr`.
 The working directory is needed to build the production output.
 In your real production setup, this process would be performed in a separate build machine as a part of CI workflow.

 ```text
 mkdir ~/work